 - Go to Home > Conditional Formatting > Highlight cell rules > Duplicate values

-- Viola, you can instantly see which values are common in both lists.
+- Voila, you can instantly see which values are common in both lists.

 - Bonus tip: If you want to see which values are unique to each list, just flip the highlight rule from dialog.